Sid Fernandez

 Charles Sidney Fernandez (born October 12, 1962) is an American former professional baseball left-handed pitcher who played in Major League Baseball (MLB) for the Los Angeles Dodgers, New York Mets, Baltimore Orioles, Philadelphia Phillies, and Houston Astros, from 1983 to 1997.
 Known by his nickname as El Sid, he finished his career with 114 wins, was a two-time All-Star, and helped the Mets win the World Series in 1986.

 Born in Honolulu, Hawaii, Fernandez was proud of his roots and wore uniform number 50 in honor of Hawaii being the 50th state.
 The theme song to Hawaii Five-O was often played before his starts at Shea Stadium during his days with the Mets.

-Fernandez had an unorthodox pitching motion with a hesitation at the end, followed by a sudden slingshot sidearm delivery.
-This deceptive motion, coupled with an effective curveball and a rising fastball, made him a major strikeout threat throughout his career.
-Fernandez's strikeouts were often commemorated by Mets' fans in the upper deck putting up taped signs marked with the letter "S" for Sid.
+Fernandez has the distinction of being one of the most difficult pitchers to hit in MLB history.
+Fernandez has the third-lowest ratio of hits allowed per innings pitched in Major League history, behind only Nolan Ryan and Sandy Koufax.

-Fernandez has the fourth-lowest ratio of hits allowed per innings pitched in Major League history, behind only Nolan Ryan, Clayton Kershaw, and Sandy Koufax.
+Fernandez's career is often cited as being overlooked and underrated due to his achievements and that he was often overshadowed by his own teammates like Dwight Gooden, Ron Darling, and David Cone.

-Background
+Early life

 According to the Portuguese Heritage Foundation, Fernandez is believed to be of Portuguese descent.
 He attended St. Louis High School (briefly) and Kaiser High School in Honolulu and pitched a no-hitter in his first high school start.
-He led the Kaiser High School Cougars to a state championship in 1981 and was drafted out of high school at age 18 by the Los Angeles Dodgers, who chose him in the third round (73rd overall) of the 1981 Major League Baseball draft.
+He led the Kaiser High School Cougars to a state championship in 1981.